DQL Function Reference¶

 !(status 429 reading) # Negate the entire expression

-When multiple terms are separated by spaces, they are connected by OR by default (can be configured to AND):
+When multiple terms are separated by spaces, OR is used by default (configurable to AND):

 // Simple term matching